 When the Tanglewood store opened, it was surrounded by farmland and many customers were nearby rice farmers who were delighted not to have to go into the city for groceries.
 The store virtually stood alone and was the only major structure in what was to become the prestigious Galleria area.

 William H. Levy passed away in 1968, but Rice Epicurean Markets continues to maintain his concepts from the first neighborhood location: quality products and personal service.

 Before the advent of the supermarket of today, customers shopped in their own neighborhood and were known by name by the grocer, who usually offered charging privileges by simply signing their names on the grocery bills.

 Rice, to now compete with the larger chains, was re-created in a successful effort to be the best grocery store in town.
 In 1988, Rice Epicurean Markets was born.

 Today, Rice Epicurean Markets is still merchandised to be in tune with its neighborhood.
 The charge card system with monthly billing, introduced in 1964, remains in effect.
 Rice Epicurean Markets prides itself on the number of employees who have been with the chain for 20 years or more and can tell you by name, the customers and their families who have shopped with them for many, many years.

 The Rice Epicurean concept pays close attention to the regular stock of grocery store items, but special requests, gourmet products and customer service figure prominently in the overall operation.
 The perishable departments receive special attention, featuring the finest meat, produce, chef prepared salads and entrees, upscale floral, European bakery, Angus Beef and See’s Candies.

-In 2002, Rice Epicurean became the only Houston grocer to offer online shopping at RiceDelivers.com.
+In 2002, Rice Epicurean became the first Houston grocer to offer online shopping at RiceDelivers.com.

 In 1996, Rice Epicurean Markets was awarded the prestigious, Nationally Acclaimed Award of Excellence honor by Supermarket Business Magazine.